nikandfor/batch/README.md

 ```

 Batch is error and panic proof which means the user code can return error or panic in any place,
-but as soon as all workers left the batch its state is reset.
+but as soon as all the workers left the batch its state is reset.
 But not the external state, it's callers responsibility to keep it consistent.